What is Self-Employment?

 1. Independent contractors

-Independent contractors are individuals hired to perform specific jobs for clients, meaning that they are only paid for the jobs that they do.
+Independent contractors are individuals hired to perform specific jobs for clients, meaning that they are only paid for their jobs.
 Since they are not considered employees, they are not subject to workers’ compensation.
 Their clients, unlike traditional employers, do not need to withhold taxes from their payments for completed work.

 Some examples of independent contractors include doctors, lawyers, journalists, accountants, and blue-collar occupations, such as plumbers, electricians, and handymen.